Check out all the great stuff we've added to the store!

 SCUBA diving has larger initial upfront costs, like many hobbies, and depending upon your interest level the costs associated with continual enjoyment of the sport can be varied.
 Most people find the costs of scuba diving similar to the cost associated with golfing or snow skiing.

-What equipment do I need before I take scuba lessons?
+What equipment do I need to have to take SCUBA lessons?

 We encourage everyone to train in their own gear.
 The best dive is a safe dive, and training in ill-fitting gear is unsafe.
 We recognize that costs of gear can be a barrier to entry in the sport and have selected specific gear to be discounted for our students.
 This package includes: mask, snorkel, gloves, boots, SMB, Finger Reel, and fins.
 The staff at Sound Dive Center can help you select quality equipment that fits properly.